In this article, I am talking about slingbow hunting or slingbow fishing.

-It looked amazing and so much fun, so I had to give it a try.
+When I first discovered it, I thought that it looked amazing and so much fun, so I just had to try it!

 Keep reading and find out why you should start with slingbow shooting:

 A slingbow is a slingshot that has been modified to be able to shoot arrows.

 The main difference to a slingshot is, that it needs to have some kind of arrow rest to hold an arrow.

 Other than that, it just works like a normal slingshot:

 Load an arrow, pull back the bands, and let the arrow fly.

 The first time I tried my friend’s slingbow, I couldn’t believe it!

 I instantly had such a huge smile on my face when I shot the first arrow.